How to Perform Customer Emergencies Duties

 If this situation arises during the week:

-• Contact the on-call Support Manager to request assistance.
-They will work to find another Support Engineer to handle the ticket as a high priority that requires an immediate response.
+- Contact the on-call Support Manager to request assistance.
+They will work to find another Support Engineer to handle the ticket as a

 If this situation arises during the weekend:

-• If you are actively engaged with another emergency, contact the on-call Support Manager to request assistance.
-They will assist the customer or work to find another Support Engineer to handle the ticket as a high priority that requires an immediate response.
+priority ticket that requires an immediate response.
+Work with the customer to try to resolve or mitigate the issue before it becomes an emergency. - If you are actively engaged with another emergency, contact the on-call Support Manager to request assistance.
+They will assist the customer or work to find another Support Engineer to handle the ticket as a

 See more examples of situations that might be emergencies and situations that are not emergencies.